m23leung/employee-monthly-payslip/README.md

 ## Testing

-- I have implemented TDD during development, with proper unit testing.
+- TDD was implemented during development, with proper unit testing.
 Please see test folder for the test cases.

 ## Assumptions

-- I have made the assumption that if the annual salary entered is negative, to not generate the monthly payslip and instead, throw an error.
+- If the annual salary entered is negative, to not generate the monthly payslip and instead, throw an error.